chauthevi2004/CS336.P11.KHTN/README.md

 ## Overview

-This project implements a **Video Retrieval System** that supports extracting frames from videos, processing them with Optical Character Recognition (OCR), generating embeddings, and performing efficient retrieval using text or multimodal inputs.
+This project implements an **Event Retrieval System** that supports extracting frames from videos, processing them with Optical Character Recognition (OCR), generating embeddings, and performing efficient retrieval using text or multimodal inputs.
 The system is equipped with a user-friendly interface built with Streamlit.

 ---